 It’s okay.
 We’ve all been there.
 Just know this.

 The mindset those things produce only leads to unattractive behavior.
-It promotes anxiety, insecurity, and obsession.
+It promotes anxiety, jealousy, insecurity, and obsession.
 It encourages the need to impress, try too hard and say things that are not genuine, sincere, or ethical.
 It nurtures relational dysfunction and misery.

 You are what attracts or repels your ex, not the tactics, strategies, and ninja tricks you use.
 If you aren’t satisfied with the results you’re getting, then it’s time to improve yourself.